elix/elix.org/content/ReactiveMixin.md

 ReactiveMixin gives the component a property called `state`, a dictionary object with all state defined by the component and any of its other mixins.
 The `state` property itself is read-only and immutable.
 You can reference it during rendering, and to provide backing for public properties like the `value` gette r above.

 ReactiveMixin provides a `setState` method the component invokes to update its own state.
 The mixin sets the initial state in the constructor by passing the value of the `defaultState` property to `setState`.
-You can invoke `setState` in response to user interaction, as in the example above. *** show event handlers ***
+You can invoke `setState` in response to user interaction.
+(How you wire up event handlers is up to you; the Rendering section below explores some ways to handle events.)

 ## Detecting state changes